Best Fire Pits with Cooking Grates: Top 3 Models

 Master Your Fire Pit: Usage and Maintenance Tips

-Owning a fire pit with a cooking grate is just the beginning; mastering its use and ensuring its longevity through proper maintenance will elevate your outdoor cooking experience for years to come.
+Owning a fire pit with a cooking grate is just the beginning; mastering its use and ensuring its longevity through proper maintenance will improve your outdoor cooking experience for years to come.

 Starting and maintaining a fire efficiently is key to successful fire pit cooking.
 For wood-burning pits, begin with good kindling and small logs to establish a strong base.
 Once you have a bed of hot coals, you can add larger pieces of kiln-dried hardwood.
 Learn to create different heat zones by arranging coals – a hotter area for searing and a cooler zone for slow cooking or keeping food warm.
 This allows for greater control over your cooking.